 12. Fabric Godmother

 Josie launched Fabric Godmother when she got frustrated at not being able to find fabulous, reasonably priced dressmaking fabrics along with all the other bits you need online.
-Find out everything you need to know about
+Find out everything you need to know about fabrics on her blog.

 13. CocoWawa Crafts